Battle of Kallo: Dutch preparations and landing

 The Prince of Orange departed The Hague on 25 May and, on 1 June, the same day that the French Army laid siege to Saint-Omer, in Artois, he took command of the field army of the Dutch States, which had been assembled at a camp in the village of Lithoijen, in Brabant.
 A 3,000-men detachment under Count Henry Casimir of Nassau-Dietz was sent to Nijmegen to guard the southern border of the Republic, while Frederick Henry led the bulk of the army to Dordrecht, where it embarked aboard a fleet of 30 warships that convoyed it with its artillery, horses and baggage to Bergen op Zoom.
 Frederick Henry had planned at first to besiege Hulst, but, pressed by a deputation of the States General, he finally agreed to move upon Antwerp.
 To fully invest the city and prevent it from being relieved from Hulst and Ghent, the prince dispatched a force of 7,000 infantry and 300 cavalry under Count William of Nassau-Siegen aboard 53 large boats and many smaller ones —taken in 1631 from the Spanish at the Battle of the Slaak— to land at the Waasland, west of Antwerp.
 They embarked at Dordrecht a day before that the main army did it, though both forces reunited briefly at Bergen op Zoom before the landing operation was undertaken.

 The banks of the Scheldt were protected by a series of forts which made the Dutch operation difficult.
 A landing at the dike between the forts of Sint-Maria and Hooft van Vlaanderen was deemed too risky, since the approaching fleet would have been easily discovered.
-Instead, Frederick Henry instructed Count William to sail across the flooded country to the Doel island to land there and then to advanced upon the dike of Kallo.
-Captain Hoemaker, governor of the fort of Liefkenshoek, at Doel, was to provide guides to ensure that the quick arrival of the landing force at Kallo.
+Instead, Frederick Henry instructed Count William to sail across the flooded country to the Doel island to land there and then to advance upon the dike of Kallo.
+Captain Hoemaker, governor of the fort of Liefkenshoek, at Doel, was to provide guides to ensure the quick arrival of the landing force at Kallo.
 Once there, the States troops had orders to seize the forts of Kallo and Verrebroek, which should be properly garrisoned, and to advance up to the Blokkersdijk and Burcht, which had to be seized too.
 Once the said positions had been taken, the dikes nearby were to be breached in order to flood the countryside and render any relief to Antwerp from the west impossible.
 If Blokkersdijk and Burch could not be taken, William should withdraw to the dike of Kallo and entrench his troops there.
-Meanwhile, Frederick Henry would advance on the other side of the Scheldt from Bergen op Zoom to Berchem ahead the main army —4 English infantry regiments, 5 French infantry regiments, the Solms and Beverweert regiments, 27 militia companies and all the cavalry–.
+Meanwhile, Frederick Henry would advance on the other side of the Scheldt from Bergen op Zoom to Berchem ahead of the main army —four English infantry regiments, five French infantry regiments, the Solms and Beverweert regiments, 27 militia companies and all the cavalry–.
 There, once Antwerp had been invested from that flank, a pontoon bridge would be laid over the Scheldt to link with Count William's forces at Burcht.